Syed-Masrur-Ahmed/Trippee/README.md

 - **Per-place notes** to capture details about each destination
 - **Day notes** for each day in your itinerary with previews in the itinerary panel
 - **General trip notes** for overall planning
+- **Mobile-optimized UI** with side drawer navigation and full-screen editor
 - Built with Tiptap editor

 ### Team Collaboration